MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/unified-policies-settings-management-teams-admin-center.md

 1. Select Save to create or update the custom policy, or on Cancel to discard it.

-1. Select the “Assigned groups” or “Assigned users” tab to view or assign the custom policy to groups or individual users respectively.
+1. Select the **Assigned groups** or **Assigned users** tab to view or assign the custom policy to groups or individual users respectively.